February 17, 2023 7 min read

 Always purchase helmets in your desired colors from the manufacturer instead of painting them on your own.

 Certain paints and stickers may contain chemicals that can damage or weaken a hard hat’s shell, decreasing its protective capabilities.
 In fact, most manufacturers forbid users from applying paint without explicit permission.
-Read more aboutwhen paint and stickers are acceptable in this blog.
+Read more about when paint and stickers are acceptable in this blog.

 The earliest hard hats came in a single color: black.
 But color options have expanded significantly since then, with modern safety helmets providing wearers with a rainbow of possibilities.